lachlanmck23/GeoProgrammingProject/README.md

 Hospitals.zip contains original hospital point data

-WhitehorseAddressesFull.zip contains address point data for all of Whitehorse, not working with script as dataset too large
+WhitehorseAddressesFull.zip contains address point data for all of Whitehorse, takes a long time to run

-Whitehorse20Addresses.zip contains address point data consisting of 20 addresses, works with script as proof of concept
+Whitehorse20Addresses.zip contains address point data consisting of 20 addresses, very useful for testing of scripts

-ParklandNotMerged.zip contains parkland vector file, which would be used in full/non-functional version of script, but buffering to dissolve within a distance would not work with size of dataset in a script
+ParklandNotMerged.zip contains parkland vector file, which would be used in full/non-functional version of script, but issues were encountered with invalid geometries when using this script

-ParklandMergedandSplit.zip contains parkland vector file used in functional version of script, has already been dissolved manually with toolbox, so can skip this step in script
+ParklandMergedandSplit.zip contains parkland vector file used in functional version of script, has already been dissolved manually with toolbox, so skips these steps in script, no issues with invalid geometries

-FinalAddressFileWScore20Addresses.zip contains final address point file output after functional script run with Whitehorse20Addresses.zip.
+FinalAddressFileWScore20Addresses.zip contains final address point file output with scores, after functional script run with Whitehorse20Addresses.zip
-Script completes, but only works with smaller datasets.